audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * Pressing Play (but not spacebar) in a second project when another is already playing stops playback of the first project.

- * Projects created by Audacity 1.1.x may open incorrectly.

- * Metadata such as ID3 tags is not fully imported and exported for all supported file formats.
-MP3 tags *are* correctly imported and exported to the current ID3 specification, but some players don't fully support this specification, so may not see all the tags.

- * ID3 Genre tags of imported MP3s are misread (and will therefore also be exported incorrectly) if the genre list in Metadata Editor is opened and saved.

- * No warning given if File > Save or File > Save Project As... is carried out with no tracks open.

- * Not all menu items correctly enabled when the preference: "Select all audio in project, if none selected" is checked.

- * Beep on completing long process may not be audible on many systems.
+ * Projects created by Audacity 1.1.x or earlier are no longer supported.
+Export each project track as WAV using the appropriate legacy version of Audacity, then import the WAV files into current Audacity.

  * Audacity can import, display and cut/copy/paste MIDI files, then export them, but they cannot be played.
 Undoing an edit with a MIDI track open causes the MIDI data to be lost in Windows builds

- * Windows only: LV2 support: LADSPA plug-ins not yet categorisable;
-    the slv2 library needed for full LV2 support does not build.

- * Windows only: Welcome Message: On some systems/browsers, links are not brought to top, and some screen readers that otherwise work well with Audacity cannot read its text.
+ * Windows and Linux only: Welcome Message: On some systems/browsers, links are not brought to top when the browser is already running.

  * Windows (reported on): There have been reports of clicks during recording on some Windows XP systems using Audacity 1.3.4 and